charanzrapeti/eslab-task2/docs/source/scheduling_algorithms.md

 - **Task 5** is then scheduled, starting at time 80 and finishing at time 100, meeting its deadline of 100.
 - **Task 6** is the final task.
 It starts at time 100 and finishes at time 120, meeting its deadline of 120.

-No deadlines were missed in this schedule.
+No task missed its deadline.

 ## Earliest Deadline First (EDF) Multi-Node (Without Communication Delay)